Here, we provide the average startup costs required to launch your publishing company.

 With this reality, you’ll need to know the investment amount to be paid by staffing.
 Again, there’s no straightforward answer to the required amount.

-This is due to factors like the size of your publishing business which is closely tied to the number of employees needed.
+This is due to factors like the size of your publishing business, closely tied to the number of employees needed.
 You’ll likely incur anywhere from $60,000 to $100,000 or higher.

 You’ll need to fill positions including production, editorial, and design staff.